-It is obvious that the FRONT MONTH S&P 500 FUTURE mid-March surge above the 2,825-14 resistance opened the door to more strength despite weak data.
-After wild mid-March swings, the MARCH S&P 500 FUTURE left a weekly DOWN Closing Price Reversal from 2,830 (Tolerance 2,836.50.)
-Yet the June contract late-March weekly Close above 2,830-36 Negated that DOWN CPR for a continued rally.
+It is obvious that the FRONT MONTH S&P 500 FUTURE mid-March surge above the 2,825-14 resistance opened the door to more strength.
+After wild mid-March swings, the JUNE S&P 500 FUTURE pushed above a weekly DOWN Closing Price Reversal from 2,830-36, implying more upside was likely.
+And with the 2,825-14 area (October-December range) weekly MA-41 at 2,775 remains important support.

-Higher resistances for JUNE S&P 500 FUTURE were the 2,865-80 area it overran in early April, and 2,900-10 from back in September it had recently overrun as well.
-That was very important as the last congestion and also weekly Oscillator at MA-41 plus 130-135 this side of September's 2,947 front month all-time high.
+Back in late April 2,900-10 area resistance from September was overrun.
+That was important as the last congestion this side of September's 2,947 front month future all-time high that was retested into the May 1st prior to the current selloff.
+Even in the wake of the initial Trump dump two weeks ago (May 6th on the China tariffs comments), it was only back around that 2,910-00 support's 2,890 Tolerance.

-Even though that Oscillator resistance at 2,935-40 area had been exceeded, back below it and that old 2,947 high looked weaker again.
-Even in the wake of the Trump dump, it was only back around that 2,910-00 support, with its Tolerance at 2,890.
-However, now that this has been violated, it is reasonable to anticipate a test of lower supports at the violated 2,865 resistance already seen, and the 2,836-30 and 2,825-14 resistances noted above.

-The following is a courtesy repeat of Wednesday's Quick Take
+However, once that was violated, it was reasonable to anticipate a test of lower supports at the violated 2,865 resistance, 2,836-30 and 2,825-14 all the way to the 2,800 'big penny'.
+A round of friendly Trump US-China comments squeezed the bears all the way back up that 2,890 violated Tolerance, but no better.
+As such, the simple Evolutionary Trend View suggests an evolving bearish phase for now.

 Consistently weak international data recently reinforced by quite a bit of the central banks' perspective is consistent with serial downbeat OECD indications on a weaker global outlook.
+And that outlook is of course now further clouded by the US-China situation, with the recent OECD Composite Leading Indicators from last Monday morning and further impacts due this week (see above.)

-This has encouraged GOVVIES to push up again after their previous orderly pullback.
+The US-China imbroglio has encouraged GOVVIES to push up again after their previous orderly pullback.
 The heavily discounted JUNE BUND FUTURE had been well back below the 164.00-.50 area while the MARCH BUND FUTURE early-March expiration neared.
 Yet after glancing the top of the 162.50-.00 range at the end of February, more weak data and the ECB perspective put it right back up into the 164.00-.50 area.